 The following words and terms shall, for the purposes of this appendix, have the meanings shown herein.
-Refer to Chapter 2 of the International Residential Code for general definitions.
+Refer to Chapter 2 for general definitions.

 CLAY.
 Inorganic soil with particle sizes of less than 0.00008 inch (0.002 mm) having the characteristics of high to very high dry strength and medium to high plasticity.

 CLAY SLIP.
-A suspension of clay soil in water.
+A suspension of clay subsoil in water.

 INFILL.
-Light straw-clay that is placed between the structural members of a building.
+Light straw-clay that is placed between the structural and nonstructural members of a building.

 LIGHT STRAW-CLAY.
-A mixture of straw and clay compacted to form insulation and plaster substrate between or around structural and nonstructural members in a wall.
+A mixture of straw and clay slip compacted and dried to form insulation and plaster substrate between or around structural and nonstructural members in a wall.

 NONBEARING.
 Not bearing the weight of the building other than the weight of the light straw-clay itself and its finish.